 With the holidays fast approaching, brands and companies are starting to figure out how to market their products for Black Friday.
 Traditional marketing methods relied on print materials, referrals, direct mail, and TV commercials.
 But these are outdated tactics don’t necessarily resonate with Millennials.

 Millennials – the generation with the largest purchasing power at the moment – follow influencers and trust their judgment.
-The Internet and social media offer countless avenues for promoting sales and new products whether via Pinterest, Twitter, Snap, or even TikTok.
+The Internet and social media offer countless avenues for promoting sales and new products whether via Pinterest, Twitter, Snapchat, or even TikTok.
 Influencer marketing, a growing market estimated over $3Billion, is another path that digital marketers can use to drive awareness and sales ahead of Black Friday.

 Tap into an Influencer’s Voice to Reach New Audiences